mapbender/mapbender/docs/elements/elements.md

  Confirm automatic update of the Routing [yes]? yes
 ```

 After these steps, your new bundle is available at `src`.
-The bundle is already registered in the File `AppKernel.php`.
-In the file `routing.yml` you will find a new entry for the bundle.
+The bundle is already registered in the file *AppKernel.php*.
+In *routing.yml*, you will find a new entry for the bundle.

 ### Use app/console to generate a new element